20 Acres in Culberson- worth and location?

 Charles

-Daniel, if the lands are Texas Relinquishment lands (GLO), the state owns all minerals and surface owner owns all surface, however, surface owner receives 1/2 bonus, rentals & royalties and state receives other 1/2.
+Daniel, if the lands are Texas Relinquishment lands (GLO), the state owns all minerals and surface owner owns all surface, however, surface owner receives half bonus, rentals, and royalties and state receives the other half.
 The surface owner is an agent for the state.
 The caveat to this is that you must own the surface.
-You can not severe the minerals from surface.
-You can however, only own a small % of the surface and still receive your proportionate share of the bonus rentals etc.
+You cannot sever the minerals from surface.
+You can, however, only own a small percentage of the surface and still receive your proportionate share of the bonus, rentals, etc.

 Thanks for the info Joe.

-We actually have 20+ acres in Reeves county that we have all info on.
-The culberson property was only the 5 acres at this point.
-Still getting info and paperwork thru my sisters.
+We actually have 20+ acres in Reeves County, Texas that we have all info on.
+The Culberson property was only the 5 acres at this point.
+Still getting info and paperwork through my sisters.
 May be more.
-More boxes of my fathers my sisters need to go thru.
+More boxes of my father’s my sisters need to go through.

 Try www.landsoftexas.com.
 Real Estate web site.
-Two properties listed in Culberson Co.
+Two properties listed in Culberson County.

 That is fascinating.
 In ten years as a landman, I have never seen the State of Texas reserve minerals in a Patent.
 Guess I haven’t been working the right places!